SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 |

 The standing rigging of an SJ23 requires an annual inspection, at the very least.
-Best to do that after haul out so you have the whole off season for repair.
-I suspect that most sailors use their rigging till something fails, hopefully very close to land where it can be serviced.
+Best to do that after haul out so you have the whole winter to do your repairs.
+I suspect that most sailors use their rigging till something fails, hopefully close to "terra firma" where it can be serviced.
 Stainless steel basically doesn't corrode when exposed to fresh water but that doesn't mean you can ignore it.
 It just happens at a much slower rate.
 Stainless steel must be exposed to air to retain its protective coating.
 On salt water stainless steel corrodes faster the further south the boat is.
 The general consensus is that in the southern US the rigging must be replaced every 10 years and in the northern US it can sometimes be extended to 20 years.
 Maybe a tad longer in Canada but that depends on the weather.
 Panache's rigging failed equivalent to the "extended 20 year" time frame.
 Talk to knowledgeable people in your area to get local advice on this.
 For

 those of you who leave the mast standing year round